 The Recipe: Gluten-Free Apple Crisp

-Why We Love It: While we tend to throw caution to the wind when it comes to Thanksgiving nutrition, this gluten-free apple crisp from Root + Revel is a healthier alternative to traditional apple pie.
-While the apples deliver a number of vitamins and nutrients, the crisp brings healthy fats and fiber.
-After a multi-course Thanksgiving dinner, we’ll take all the healthy food we can get.
+Why We Love It: While we tend to throw caution to the wind when it comes to holiday nutrition (or lack thereof), this gluten-free apple crisp from Root + Revel is a healthier alternative to traditional apple pie.
+While the apples deliver several vitamins and nutrients, the crisp brings healthy fats and fiber.
+After a multi-course holiday dinner, we’ll take all the healthy food we can get.